 “Global finance has expanded without accountability.
-Good news though, the attempts to take down journalism as an agent of facts is failing.
-A network is lining up like dots across a landscape of searches for truth.
-It is sustained with anger, vengeance, honor and integrity and it looks to me like two things.
-First, the attacks are a “tell” that makes the managers of extreme wealth very unsafe and conservative (to a fault) poker players, and second the enormous flow of capital is producing a logic similar to that of a cancer cell.
+However, the good news is that the attempts to take down journalism as an agent of facts are failing.
+Instead, a network is lining up like dots across a landscape of searches for truth.
+It is sustained with anger, vengeance, honor, and integrity, and it looks to me like two things.
+First, the attacks are a “tell” that makes the managers of extreme wealth very unsafe and conservative (to a fault) poker players, and second, the enormous flow of capital is producing a logic similar to that of a cancer cell.
 I predict Pandora for “all gifts” including the world evils.”Rex L. Curry

-Face it, we have a bad case of the jitters.
-After all Wilbur Ross became the U.S. Secretary of Commerce in 2017 right after his name was in the release of 13.4 million documents known as the Paradise Papers in 2016.
+Face it.
+We have a terrible case of the jitters.
+After all, Wilbur Ross became the U.S. Secretary of Commerce in 2017, right after his name was in releasing 13.4 million documents known as the Paradise Papers in 2016.
 That leak came from an off-shore finance management legal firm Appleby containing the names of more than 120,000 people and companies that hide capital.
 I don’t know why Mr. Ross wants that particular position of power, but it gives me the jitters.

-Before Paradise we had the Panama Papers.
+Before Paradise, we had the Panama Papers.
 Remember?
-It became “news” following the “leak” of 11.5 million documents from another managing law firm – Mossack Fonseca, a team of journalists gathered to finish the work of John Doe who’s identity remains unknown.
-During the analysis of the data provided journalists (not government officials) have gathered world wide to develop a plan.
-Their work covered many months of classic journalistic practice prior to the release of newspaper stories designed to expose how billions of dollars were hidden killed from governments.
+It became “news” following the “leak” of 11.5 million documents from another managing law firm – Mossack Fonseca, a team of journalists, gathered to finish the work of John Doe, whose identity remains unknown.
+During the data analysis, journalists (not government officials) have gathered worldwide to develop a plan.
+Their work covered many months of traditional journalistic practice before releasing newspaper stories designed to expose how billions of dollars were hidden killed from governments.
 A film summarizing their experience became available in March 2019.

 The work to expose the cancerous practices of extreme wealth management continues.
-Given global conditions even the honestly gained wealth is managed without an interest in investment aimed at improving global conditions.
-Following the release of findings focused on public figures, the known investigators have been harassed, some killed, and others attacked with “alternative facts” and law suits.
-When it takes ‘whistle blowers” to produce the momentum for reform be worried.
+Given global conditions, even the honestly gained wealth is managed without an interest in investment to improve global conditions.
+Following the release of findings focused on public figures, the known investigators have been harassed, killed, and others attacked with “alternative facts” and lawsuits.
+When it takes ‘whistleblowers” to produce the momentum for reform, be worried.
 The tale of two worlds requires the distasteful cleaning of the world’s corporate laundry.
 Forcing it out of these poorly managed financial machines may not occur until wealth becomes meaningless.